 - As of June 5, St. Augustine restaurants can serve food outdoors provided the chairs are six feet away, and can serve indoors at 50% capacity, based on their normal occupancy allowances.
 Most restaurants continue to offer take out, and curbside service.
 You can see a current list of restaurants who offer take out here.

-- Bars are now open.
+- Bars were reopened September 13, after being closed earlier in the summer.
 Bars are defined as establishments that get 50% or more of their sales from alcohol.
 Establishments must maintain proper social distancing between patrons, and groups are capped at 10 people or less.
 Restaurants are able to serve alcohol to-go provided it is in a sealed container and consumed off site.
 Restaurants are also able to sell alcohol to in-house patrons.

 - Social distancing guidelines are to be followed when participating in any outdoor activities.
 That means a mask if it could be crowded, and it means 6 feet of distance between you and other people.